irehankhan/docker-container-commands/README.md

 irehankhan@Rehans-Mac-mini docker-shared-folder %
 ```
 ## Docekr Stats Command
-This command is used to check resource usage/statistics of specific container or all containers and display as a live stream on terminal and we can also use an option (--no-stream) in this command to diable streaming stats and pull the first result only.
+This command is used to check resource usage/statistics of specific container or all containers and display as a live stream on terminal and we can also use an option (--no-stream) in this command to disable streaming stats and pull the first result only.
 ```bash
 docker stats or docker stats --no-stream
 ```